Complementary Time-Space Tradeoff for Self-Stabilizing Leader Election: Polynomial States Meet Sublinear Time: Sublinear-Time, Polynomial-State Ranking

 Let $\ncand$ be the number of candidates in a given phase.
 They draw nonces $x_1,\dots,x_{\ncand}$ u.a.r.\ from $[1,n^2]$.
 For each $i\in[2,\ncand]$, $\Pr[x_i = \max\{x_1,\dots,x_{i-1}\}]=1/n^2$, so by a union bound over $i=2,\dots,\ncand$, there is a unique maximum nonce with probability $1 - O(\ncand/n^2) = 1 - O(1/n)$.
 Hence, by choosing $\constT=\Theta(1)$ sufficiently large, each round selects exactly one winner w.h.p.

-By the above discussion, we have the following lemma. \begin{lemma} Starting from any configuration $C \in \cinit(\modeR)$, the population under $\ssrk(\rho)$ reaches a configuration where all agents have distinct ranks in $[1,n]$ within $O(\sqrt{n} \log n)$ interactions w.h.p. \end{lemma}
+By the above discussion, we have the following lemma. \begin{lemma} Starting from any configuration $C \in \cinit(\modeR)$, the population under $\ssrk(\rho)$ reaches a configuration where all agents have distinct ranks in $[1,n]$ within $O(\rtimeI)$ interactions w.h.p. \end{lemma}

 \begin{note}[Derandomization] In $\ranking$, each non-null agent generates a random number from $[1,n^2]$, making the protocol randomized.
 However, we can derandomize it by exploiting the scheduler’s randomness: whenever agent $a$ is chosen for an interaction, it becomes initiator with probability $1/2$ (and responder otherwise), yielding one random bit per interaction.
-By Lemma~\ref{lemma:phaseclock}, each phase $i$ involves $\Theta(n\log n)$ interactions w.h.p., of which $a$ participates in $\Theta(\log n)$ w.h.p.\ (for sufficiently large constant $\cmin$).
+By Lemma~\ref{lemma:phaseclock}, each phase $i$ involves $\Theta(n\log n)$ interactions w.h.p., of which $a$ participates in $\Theta(\log n)$ interactions w.h.p.\ (for sufficiently large constant $\cmin$).
 Thus $a$ obtains $\Theta(\log n)$ random bits per phase—enough to generate a number in $[1,n^2]$ for the next phase.
-This assumes $n^2$ is a power of 2, but replacing $n^2$ with $2^{\lceil2\lg n\rceil}$ only increase the success probability.
-Note that this derandomization does not make nonces independent across agents.
+This assumes $n^2$ is a power of 2, but replacing $n^2$ with $2^{\lceil2\lg n\rceil}$ only increases the success probability.
+Note that this derandomization requires a multiplicative factor of $n^2$ in the number of states, although this does not affect our results: it suffices for $\ranking$ to use only polynomially many states.
+Moreover, if one wishes to eliminate these $n^2$ states, a special phase can be periodically inserted that is dedicated to generating random bits, where agents reuse the variable $\nonce$ to produce $2\log n$ random bits.
+Note also that this derandomization does not make nonces independent across agents.
 In $\ranking$, such dependence only accelerates the elimination of losing candidates.
-If full independence is required, one can use the derandomization method of Burman~\cite{BCC+21} (see Section~6 of the arXiv version~\cite{BCC+21arxiv}). \end{note}
+If full independence is required, one can use the derandomization method of \cite{BCC+21} (see Section~6 of the arXiv version~\cite{BCC+21arxiv}). \end{note}

-\subsection{Finding a Target}
+\section{Finding a Target}